• "He is serene under fire."

 • Choi v Park & Park [2019] EWHC 3191 (QB): civil fraud and conspiracy claim arising out of a commercial property sale.
 Successfully represented the claimant at trial in the QBD (sole counsel);

-• AB Ltd v CD Ltd (High Court, Ch D) (2019): acting for the claimant property developer in a c.£6 million claim for breach of a joint venture agreement (led by Simon Popplewell);
+• AB Ltd v CD Ltd (High Court, Ch D) (2019): acted for the claimant property developer in a c.£6 million claim for breach of a joint venture agreement (led by Simon Popplewell);

 • R (City of York) v Arif & ors (Leeds Crown Court) (2019): successful prosecution of two individuals charged with fraudulent trading and money laundering following three-week trial.
 The defendants had participated in a sophisticated fraud perpetrated on merchant service providers through the exploitation of the charge back system and then laundered the proceeds through a telecoms company (led by Cameron Crowe);